DynaVap vs Sticky Brick Comparison 2026

 Efficiency and chamber size

-Anyone who prefers larger sessions should take a look at the DynaVap HyperDyn.
-With a chamber volume of 0.25 g, it comes into a similar range to the Sticky Brick models and makes the comparison fairer.
+If you prefer larger sessions, you should look at the DynaVap HyperDyn.
+With a chamber volume of 0.25 g, it comes into a similar size range as the Sticky Brick models and makes the comparison fairer.

-The Sticky Brick models all have larger chambers.
-The Junior holds around 0.15 to 0.2 g, the OG slightly more.
-Thanks to pure convection, however, the material is not automatically used up , you can stop after every draw and continue later without anything cooking on.
-In practice, that means: both systems use material efficiently, just in different ways.
+The Sticky Brick models consistently have larger chambers.
+The Junior holds around 0.15 to 0.2 g, the OG a little more.
+Thanks to pure convection, however, the material is not automatically used up , you can stop after each draw and continue later without anything continuing to cook.
+In practice, that means both systems use material efficiently, just in different ways.

 Comparison table